Creeley-kllby/RFBS/README.md

 # Introduction (English Ver.)

- Jupyter slides for undergraduate students in Biostatistics to learn R
+ Jupyter slides for undergraduate students in Biostatistics to learn R.

 ## What can you learn?

- Foundational skills for working with data in R
+ Foundational skills for working with data in R.

 ## How do I use it?